DrJoePrathap/Reproducible-Research/PA1_template.md

 - **Mean: 9354.23**
 - **Median: 10395**

-We can also observe a significant concentration closer to zero which seem like outliers.
+We can also observe a significant concentration closer to zero which seems like outliers.

 ## What is the average daily activity pattern?